es-labs/vue-antd-template/README.md

 3. Important notes for development

-- change only the package.json in apps/web-sample
+- change only the package.json in `src/apps/web-sample`
-- do note any conflicts to resolve for anything outside the apps folder when merging from upstream
+- do note any conflicts to resolve for anything outside the `apps` folder when merging from upstream
 - feedback for improvement is welcome

 4. Updating the template